 In December 1999, the Ontario government passed the Ministry of Health and Long-Term Care Statute Law Amendment Act, 1999.
-The Act created an independent cause of action for Ontario, which it could use on its own behalf to take action against a person or company to recover costs related to paying for Medicare as a result of negligence (or wrongful act or omission) by that person or company.37
+The Act created an independent cause of action for Ontario, which it could use on its own behalf to take action against a person or company to recover costs related to paying for Medicare as a result of negligence (or wrongful act or omission) by that person or company.43

 Ontario's legislation is far less detailed and comprehensive than the B.C.-style legislation.
-In 2006 and 2007, public health advocates in Ontario worked to encourage the government to pass legislation similar to B.C.'s, but have not been successful so far.
+In 2006 and 2007, public health advocates in Ontario worked to encourage the government to pass legislation similar to B.C.'s.
+To date, the Government of Ontario has refused to do so.44